 At OPG, we work hard to minimize our environmental footprint in our site communities.
 We also work with partners to foster and enhance biodiversity across Ontario.

-With processes and programs in place to manage our environmental impact (we’ve been ISO 14001 certified since 1999), and improve our natural surroundings, OPG is consistently recognized at home and abroad by groups like the international Wildlife Habitat Council.
-In fact, OPG maintains 12 Wildlife at Work and six Corporate Lands for Learning certifications.
+With processes and programs in place to manage our environmental impact, and improve our natural surroundings, OPG is consistently recognized at home and abroad by groups like the international Wildlife Habitat Council (WHC).
+In fact, OPG maintains 12 Wildlife at Work and seven Corporate Lands for Learning certifications.
 In 2017, OPG received WHC’s new Conservation Certification for the biodiversity programs at our Darlington and Pickering nuclear stations.

 Our regional biodiversity program focuses on the protection and restoration of the natural habitat across Ontario.
-Since 2000, OPG - through our many conservation partners - has planted more than 6.5 million native trees and shrubs on more than 2,850 hectares of ecologically strategic land in Ontario.
+Since 2000, OPG - through our many conservation partners - has planted more than 6.5 million native trees and shrubs on ecologically strategic land in Ontario.

 Our biodiversity program is also committed to managing OPG’s generating sites in a manner that strives to maintain or enhance significant natural areas and associated species of concern.
 One example is the transformation of 24 hectares of parkland into a diverse woodland and grassland habitat.
 Nanticoke Park is now home to such species at risk as the bobolink and meadowlark, while tree swallows scurry among nest boxes.
 Other examples include an eel ladder in Cornwall to help the American eel to complete its upstream migration, and trap and transport programs to aid downstream migration around dams.